jamesedmonston/graphql-authentication/README.md

 If requests are made with an expired token, responses will `throw` with `Invalid Authorization Header`.

+### HTTP-Only Cookie

+Here you can choose wether or not the `authenticate` and `register` mutations should set an HTTP-Only cookie (named `gql_accessToken`) which will be used for signing subsequent requests automatically.
+Doing this prevents the token being accessible through JavaScript.

+Tokens can still be retrieved from the response of these mutations, for use in native apps – where cookies aren't available.

 ### User Group

 If users will also have access to the Craft control panel, you can choose which user group they will be assigned to at registration time.